GESTATIONAL SURROGACY IN OREGON

 Can both Intended Parents be declared the legal parents in a pre-birth order if no parent is genetically related to the child?

 Are motions for venue accepted?
-Motions for venue are not necessary for pre-birth orders, because the parties can consent, or waive any objections, to venue.
+Motions for venue are not necessary for parentage petitions, because the parties can consent, or waive any objections, to venue.

 Is a hearing required to obtain a pre-birth order?
-No. The pre-birth order documents are filed with the court electronically and no personal appearance by any party or attorney is required.
+No. The parentage order documents are filed with the court electronically and no personal appearance by any party or attorney is required.

 Is a pre-birth order possible in Oregon based on a Gestational Carrier’s plan to deliver in Oregon, if no party lives in Oregon?
-Possibly, but uncertain.
+Possibly, but will not take effect unless and until the child is born in Oregon.

 Will Vital Records honor a second parent adoption order from another state and add the second parent to the birth certificate?
 Yes